getsentry/sentry-godot/README.md

 # Sentry for Godot Engine

-An eventual Godot SDK for Sentry
+This SDK is a work in progress

 ## Building Sentry Godot SDK